 LITE is a Japanese instrumental rock band known for thrilling and emotional compositions, progressive, edgy riffs and complex rhythms.
 Widely regarded for their explosive live show and tireless touring in the US, Europe and Asia, LITE are one of the most exciting bands to emerge from Japan in the last twenty years.

-The quartet, who is entering their 14th year together, boasts a tremendous back catalog of four full-length albums and six EPs, including 2010’s Illuminate (recorded with John McEntire) and 2012's Past Present Future, which featured Caroline from Mice Parade.
-2014's Installation was their first proper U.S. release, and we were excited to make that happen for the band.
+Entering their 16th year together, LITE boasts a tremendous back catalog of five full-length albums and six EPs, including 2010's Illuminate (Recorded with John McEntire) and 2012's Past, Present, Future, which featured Caroline Lufkin from Mice Parade.
+We were honored to welcome LITE to the Topshelf roster with a re-issue of their 2014 album, Installation, which also marked their first proper U.S. release.

 Sign up to get periodic email updates about new LITE music, tours & exclusives:

 "The cover of Mouse on the Keys’ ‘Saigo No Bansan’ goes beyond the expected structures of math rock into epic territory more than once."